About bowel screening

 The National Bowel Cancer Screening Program (NBCSP) invites eligible people aged 50–74 to screen for bowel cancer using a free, simple at-home test.
 Bowel cancer screening kits are sent in the mail, to home addresses, based on the Medicare register every two years.

 The test, also known as the Faecal Occult Blood Test (FOBT), looks for traces of blood in a bowel motion that may not be visible, and could be a sign of bowel cancer.
-The test is for people with no symptoms and no significant family history of bowel cancer.
+The test is for people with no symptoms and no significant family history of bowel cancer and it is free through the national program.

 The NBCSP aims to reduce deaths from bowel cancer through early detection of the disease.
 For more information visit National Bowel Cancer Screening Program.